Ghana: A rising field of opportunities

 Over the last few years, Ghana’s market has been known to exponentially grow.
 5 years ago the growth rate was a staggering 62.3% while 8 years ago, 53.8% compound growth rate was recorded for Ghana’s telecom systems.
 The numbers are a reflection of the country’s steady development in line with their business plans.
 The number of telecom and internet fixed lines in Ghana has just been growing.

-There are six (6) cellular network operators in Ghana namely: Scancom Ghana Limited (MTN), Vodafone Ghana Limited, Millicom Ghana Limited (Tigo), Airtel Communication, Expresso and Globacom Ghana Limited (Glo) and as of November 2012 the market for all the telecom operators stood at 26, 616, 427 connections.
+There are six (6) cellular network operators in Ghana namely: Scancom Ghana Limited (MTN), Vodafone Ghana Limited, Millicom Ghana Limited (Tigo), Airtel Communication, Expresso and Globacom Ghana Limited (Glo) and as of February 2020 the market for all the telecom operators stood at 39.97 million connections.

 Ghanaians are active internet users with this medium being one of the primary sources in information and communication.
 Over the last decade, increased global connectivity has boosted businesses, especially in the private sector.

 The leading providers in internet service within Ghana are VSAT Data Network Operators, composed of 114 private companies investing on improving its services within the country.
 Privately-owned FM Radio Stations from across the globe have been offering their services in Ghana as well.